 After two UK winters I thought I would never complain about an Australian winter again, turns out I was wrong.
 There’s nothing like daylight savings ending, a bit of drizzle and winter chill for one to start daydreaming about tropical climates, sunshine and holidays!
-Whilst we love ski holidays and visiting snowy places, we really don’t enjoy the cold when there is no snow involved and so more often than not end up chasing the summer sun!
+Whilst we love ski holidays and visiting snowy places, we really don’t enjoy the cold when there is no snow involved and so more often than not end up chasing the summer sun on a winter escape!
 There are some incredible places in Asia and the Pacific that are right on our doorstep and are perfect to visit during winter!
 Here are six destinations that could provide you with the perfect week long winter escape from Australia!

 Indonesia is so close to the equator that it really doesn’t have a summer or winter but it does have wet and dry season.
 The dry season falls during our Australian winter and so May to September is really the perfect time to visit as it is dry and not ridiculously humid!
 Bali is such an amazing island and is without a doubt one of the most popular holiday destinations in the world.
 This tropical island paradise truly has something to offer every traveller.
 Whether you are seeking culture and spirituality, beaches and surfing, food and entertainment or a relaxing villa holiday by the beach or among the rice paddies, there is something for everyone!